mikerr/hothouse/README.md

 # hothouse
-Monitor room by room temperature and humity with pi pico and dht22, with web graphs
+Monitor room by room temperature / humidity with pi pico and dht22, plus web graphs